-If you suspect you have hearing loss or a change in your hearing, visiting a hearing professional is the first step in finding out what kind of treatment you may need.
+If you suspect you have hearing loss or a change in your hearing, booking an appointment with us is the first step in finding out what kind of treatment you may need.
 At Hearing Well Matters!, our hearing instrument specialists will conduct testing to determine how we can best help you.
 In comparison to most medical tests, auditory tests are relatively fast and non-invasive, lasting about an hour.

 When you arrive, our hearing professional will discuss any issues and look at your medical and hearing case history.
 We will also assess the communication difficulties you have when hearing.
 We will examine the outer ear with an otoscope, and use a video otoscope to visually examine the ear canal and ear drum.
 We will then decide on hearing tests that are appropriate for your needs.

 - A tympanometry test to look at the health of your ear drum and ear canal, as well as auditory neural pathways.

 - Pure-tone “beep” tests to check how well you are able to hear certain frequencies.